Netanyahu government: West Bank settlements top priority

 Without a negotiated two-state solution, “there will be no peace, security or stability in the region,” said Nabil Abu Rdeneh, a spokesman for Palestinian President Mahmoud Abbas.

-There was no immediate U.S. comment.
-The Biden administration has said it strongly opposes settlement expansion and has rebuked the Israeli government for it in the past.

-Netanyahu’s new government — the most religious and hard-line in Israel’s history — is made up of ultra-Orthodox parties, a far-right ultranationalist religious faction affiliated with the West Bank settler movement and his Likud party.
 Netanyahu, who served 12 years as prime minister, is returning to power after he was ousted from office last year.
+His new government is made up of ultra-Orthodox parties, a far-right ultranationalist religious faction affiliated with the West Bank settler movement and his Likud party.

 In the coalition agreement between Likud and its ally, the Religious Zionism party, Netanyahu pledged to legalize wildcat settlement outposts considered illegal even by the Israeli government.
 He also promises to annex the West Bank “while choosing the timing and considering the national and international interests of the state of Israel.”